Algebraic Neural Networks: Stability to Deformations: Stability Theorems

 \begin{definition}[Operator Stability] Given operators $p(\mathbf{S})$ and $p(\tilde{\mathbf{S}})$ defined on the processing models $(\ccalA,\ccalM,\rho)$ and $(\ccalA,\ccalM,\tdrho)$ (cf. Definition \ref{def:perturbmodel}) we say the operator $p(\mathbf{S})$ is Lipschitz stable if there exist constants $C_{0}, C_{1}>0$ such that

 for all $\bbx\in\ccalM$.
 In \eqref{eq:stabilityoperators1} $D_{\bbT}(\bbS)$ is the Fr\'echet derivative of the perturbation operator $\bbT$. \end{definition}

 When the perturbation value $\bbT(\bbS)$ and its derivative $D_{\bbT}(\bbS)$ are small, the inequality in \eqref{eq:stabilityoperators1} states that the operators $p(\mathbf{S})$ and $ p(\tilde{\mathbf{S}})$ are close uniformly across all inputs $\bbx$.
 Our stability theorems are presented in the next section, but at this point it is important to remark that algebraic filters are not always stable in the sense of \eqref{eq:stabilityoperators1}.
 We know that this is true because unstable counterexamples are known in the case of graph signal processing \cite{gamagnns} and the processing of time signals \cite{mallat_ginvscatt}.

-\begin{example}[Graph Signal Processing] \normalfont In graph signal processing the shift operator $\bbS$ is a matrix representation of a graph.
-The perturbation model in \eqref{def:perturbmodel} simply states that $\tbS$ is a matrix representation of a different graph.
-Definition \ref{def:stabilityoperators1} defines a stable operator $p(\mathbf{S})$ as one that doesn't change much when run on graphs that are close and related by perturbations that are sufficiently smooth in the space of matrix representations of graphs.
-The notion of absolute graph perturbation considered for the stability analysis of GNNs in~\cite{fern2019stability} is a particular case of eqn.~(\ref{eqn_perturbation_model_absolute_plus_relative}) with $\mathbf{T}_{1}=\mathbf{0}$.
-Additionally, the notion of relative graph perturbations can be obtained from eqn.~(\ref{eqn_perturbation_model_absolute_plus_relative}) considering $\mathbf{T}_{0}=\mathbf{0}$. \end{example}
+The best known example of an unstable filter is a high-pass filter in time when consider a dilation of the time line \cite{gamabruna_diffscattongraphs}.
+The same phenomenon is observed for graph signals when considering the dilation of graph shift operator \cite{gamagnns}.